Table of Contents

 Now, enough, let’s get started!

-Why do I need this Siril Download?
+Why do I need this program?

-The Siril download is a free program that you can use immediately.
 The list of things you can use Siril for includes:

 - Image stacking